actions-cool/issues-helper/web/docs/index.md

 features:
   - emoji: 🎁
     title: Completely free
-    desc: Use the Actions service provided by GitHub
+    description: Use the Actions service provided by GitHub
   - emoji: 👌
     title: Easy to use
-    desc: Detailed tutorials and rich templates
+    description: Detailed tutorials and rich templates
   - emoji: 🌍
     title: Easy hosting
-    desc: As long as GitHub is not down, it will not be affected
+    description: As long as GitHub is not down, it will not be affected
-footer: Open-source MIT Licensed | Copyright © 2020-present<br />Powered by xrkffgg
 ---

 ## 🍭 Get started quickly